Research

 - Aims of research

-- The goal of the FluVAlps 3000 Project is the contribution of knowledge about Late Holocene and historical terrestrial environmental changes in the Western Alps providing accurate data from fluvial sedimentary and documentary records.
+- The goal of the FluVAlps-plus Project is the contribution of knowledge about Late Holocene and historical terrestrial environmental changes in the Western Alps providing accurate data from fluvial sedimentary, pollen, documentary and instrumental records.

 - Methods